 Once places have been allocated to children with an Educational Health and Care Plan (Statement of Special Educational Needs), the remaining places will be allocated in the following order:

-Rule 4 – For the main point of entry: Siblings of children who are attending the school or a ‘linked primary’ school in Year R to Year 5 at the time the allocations are made (March 2018), and are expected to be on the school roll or linked school roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school or a ‘linked primary’ school.
+Rule 5 – For the main point of entry: Siblings of children who are attending the school in Year R to Year 5 at the time the allocations are made (March 2022), and are expected to be on the school roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school.

 For immediate in year admission after the normal point of entry: Siblings of children who are in Year R to Year 6 at the time of admission to the school.